 Choose one family member to highlight for the entire newsletter.
 Use a competition theme with images like trophies, medals, or a winner's podium.
-Add pictures of the family member to the podium and put his or her name on the trophies to personalize.
+Add pictures of the family member to the podium and put their name on the trophies to personalize them.

 Pick a fun title like "Smith Family Newsletter: MVP Jim Edition."
 Then add sections such as: